Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 #### Local development with Docker

-A local development instance can be started with Docker by running `docker-compose up` in the project root and browsing to http://localhost/ .
+A local development instance can be started with Docker by running `docker-compose up` in the project root.
+This will start
+- An instance of Open Etymology exposed at http://localhost:80
+- A PostgreSQL+PostGIS DB exposed on localhost:5432
+- A PGAdmin instance exposed at http://localhost:8080

 Visual Studio Code users [can use Dev Containers](https://code.visualstudio.com/docs/remote/containers) to develop directly inside the local development instance.

 #### Production deployment with Docker